 A disruptive go-to-market strategy typically involves a new entrant in the market with a focus on capturing market share from incumbents.
 For companies with a disruptive go-to-market strategy, a free trial may be more appropriate as it allows them to quickly demonstrate the value of their product to potential customers.
 For example, Slack offered a free trial when it first launched to quickly gain traction and capture market share in the team collaboration market.

 A differentiation go-to-market strategy typically involves a focus on a specific niche or unique value proposition.
 For companies with a differentiation go-to-market strategy, both freemium and free trial models may be appropriate depending on the specifics of the company's value proposition.

 For example, a company with a unique and complex software product may benefit from a free trial that allows potential customers to fully evaluate the product before committing to a purchase, while a company with a simpler product may benefit more from a freemium model that allows users to test out the basic features before upgrading to premium.

 Now - with all that said, which is the right approach for your company: freemium vs free trial?
 Ultimately, this is something you’ll have to answer yourself based on the factors we’ve discussed above.
 There is no “right” or “wrong” answer.

 However, there are a few key takeaways we want to leave you with:

-- Differentiated companies are best suited with a free trial approach
+- Differentiated companies are best suited to a free trial approach

-- Disruptive companies are best suited with a freemium approach
+- Disruptive companies are best suited to a freemium approach

 - Dominant companies can ultimately choose between both freemium and free trial models with a high rate of success.